Fahem Benaïssa-Yahia

-Fahem Benssouna Ali Benaïssa-Yahia (born 29 April 2002) is a French footballer currently playing as a left-back for Casa Pia.
+Fahem Benssouna Ali Benaïssa-Yahia (born 29 April 2002) is a French footballer who plays as a left-back for club Mantova, on loan from Portuguese side Casa Pia.

 Club career

 A youth product of Reims, Benaïssa-Yahia began his senior career with their reserves in 2020.
 On 27 July 2022, he moved to Lyon-La Duchère for the 2022–23 season, where he made the team of the season.
 On 2 July 2023, he transferred to the Championnat National club Villefranche.
 On 26 January 2024, he transferred to Casa Pia on a contract to 2027.
 He made his senior and professional debut with Casa Pia as a substitute in a 4–0 Primeira Liga win over on 31 March 2024.

+On 27 January 2026, Benaïssa-Yahia joined Mantova in Serie B on loan with an option to buy.

 Personal life

 Born in France, Benaïssa-Yahia is of Algerian descent.